jd-aig/multimodal-product-summarization-challenge/README.md

 <a name="Participation"/>

 ## Participation
-If you are interested in our challenge, please fill out the application form ([pdf](https://nlp-object-store.s3.cn-north-1.jdcloud-oss.com/multimodal-product-summarization-challenge/Application_terms.pdf) or [word](https://nlp-object-store.s3.cn-north-1.jdcloud-oss.com/multimodal-product-summarization-challenge/Application_terms.docx)) and email lihaoran24 at jd.com (Please note that you participate in the challenge).
+If you are interested in our challenge, please fill out the [application form](https://nlp-object-store.s3.cn-north-1.jdcloud-oss.com/multimodal-product-summarization-challenge/Application_terms.docx) and email lihaoran24 at jd.com (Please note that you participate in the challenge).
 The dataset will be sent to you.

 <a name="award"/>